NonlinearOscillations/HarmonicBalance.jl/docs/src/background/harmonic_balance.md

 ### Single-frequency ansatz

-We first attempt to describe the steady states of Eq. \eqref{eq:duffing} using only one harmonic, $\omega_d$.
+We first attempt to describe the steady states of the equations of motion using only one harmonic, $\omega_d$.
 The starting point is the harmonic ansatz for $x$
 ```math
 \begin{equation}
 	x(t) = u(T) \cos(\omega_d t) + v(T) \sin(\omega_d t)\:,